-All surgical procedures improve with knowledge, experience and practise, and no surgeon is immune from this learning curve.
+The outcomes of all surgical procedures improve with surgical team knowledge, experience and practice.
+No surgical team is immune from this learning curve.
 Surgeons gain competencies at different rates and some are adept and perhaps 'suited' to different skill sets.
-Surgical training aims to provide surgeons with the surgical skills they need for independent practice and the learning skills they need for continuing acquisition of skill throughout a career.
+Surgical training aims to provide surgeons with the surgical skills they need for independent practice, and the learning skills they need for continuing acquisition of skills throughout a career.
 The Intercollegiate Surgical Curriculum Programme is an online platform which facilitates the documentation of surgical competencies during training.